 I was driving around, and the KKK was threatening me because they figured I must be sort of a white Martin Luther king [sic] or something; but I wasn’t … Well, I came down a dirt road at about 35 miles an hour and suddenly was confronted with a single track [sic] wooden bridge.
 It was about twenty feet long and had no railing.
 As I got to within twenty feet of it and started to cross it a carload of drunk Afro-Americans (that is not the “plenary, verbally inspired original” but it will do!) came tearing around a corner opposite the bridge at about 45 miles an hour.
 I was too close to turn or brake, and there was room on the bridge for only one car, so I gunned it so that my car would swing out to the right and lean as much as possible in crossing.
 The other guy braked (much too late) and took the inside.
 Those cars must have gone by each other on that bridge with both sets of outside wheels in the air; the cars never scraped.
 I parked my car fifty yards down the road after the “near miss” and went back to look at that bridge and measure it.
 There was no way that two cars could pass on that bridge with all of both cars on the bridge at the same time.
 No way in the world.
 Even with the wheels hanging over, they couldn’t have passed without scraping together unless the wheels were something like two feet beyond the edges of the bridge when they went past.
 (Ruckman, Peter.
 The Book of Hebrews.
 Pensacola, FL: Bible Baptist Bookstore, 1986, p.
 29)

 That Ruckman would claim the KKK was ever threatening him is laughable in light of his racist views (which are nothing to laugh about).
 See Examples of racism in Ruckman’s writings.
 Ruckman does not state outright that he was being chased by the KKK at this very moment, but by leading the story with being threatened by them provides that impression.
 It seems that if the KKK ever chased him down, it would have been to pat him on the back and congratulate him for his racist writings.
-The KKK would congratulate him for referring to blacks with the N word, for believing in “Shemitic supremacy,” for portraying them as “eating dog food,” as well as clay, for complaining about “trying to mix races in washrooms,” and for having made positive remarks at times about slavery.
+They would also congratulate him for referring to blacks with the offensive N word, for believing in “Shemitic supremacy,” for portraying them as “eating dog food,” as well as clay, for complaining about “trying to mix races in washrooms,” and for having made positive remarks at times about slavery.
 The KKK threat element of the story sounds more impossible than driving through a bridge with two wheels suspended in the air!
+He has other versions of the same story, with one having both cars going 50 mph as they passed on the bridge.
+(Ruckman, Peter.
+The “Errors” in the King James Bible.
+Pensacola, Bible Baptist Bookstore, 1999, p.
+83)

 Impossible claim #2.
-Leading a man to Christ while Ruckman was in one car and the man in another while preaching over a mobile loudspeaker and giving an invitation while driving 60 MPH at night.
+Leading a man to Christ while Ruckman was in one car and the man in another while preaching over a mobile loudspeaker and giving an invitation while driving 60 MPH at 3 AM.

 I led a man to Christ one time with me in one car and him in the other and both of us driving about 60 m.p.h. at night (I used a PA system on top of my car to give him the invitation.)
 (Ruckman, Peter.
 The Local Church, p.
 118)

 Perhaps we should not label this one as impossible, as God works in mysterious ways—however, if anything remotely close to this happened, the details sound highly embellished.
-Preaching at night while driving 60 MPH makes no sense, and even less sense not to pull over together if a person in another vehicle was indeed so interested in the Gospel.
+Waking people up at 11 at night on country roads to witness to them over a megaphone, preaching at 3:00 AM while driving 60 MPH makes no sense, and even less sense not to pull over together if a person in another vehicle was indeed so interested in the Gospel.

 Impossible claim #3.
 Claiming to have been a Bible believer when he showed up on the campus at Bob Jones University when he still hadn’t shaken off his belief in evolution.